 Example This example is intended to help you compare the cost of investing in the fund with the cost of investing in other mutual funds.
 The example assumes that you invest \$10,000 in the fund for the time periods indicated and then redeem all of your shares at the end of those periods, that your investment has a 5% return each year, and that the fund's operating expenses remain the same.
-The example also assumes that any current expense limitation arrangement remains in place for the period noted in the table above; therefore, the figures have been adjusted to reflect fee waivers or expense reimbursements only in the periods for which the expense limitation arrangement is expected to continue.
 Although your actual costs may be higher or lower, based on these assumptions your costs would be: